 Cooperation among Co-ops

 Part of Outpost being a cooperative business means that we support the growth of new co-ops locally and nationally.
-While Outpost is a member of the National Cooperative Grocers Association, an organization that provides unity and support for natural food cooperatives across the United States, we also support the many new co-ops currently sprouting up across Wisconsin.
+While Outpost is a member of the organization, National Cooperative Grocers, which provides unity and support for natural food cooperatives across the United States, we also support the many new co-ops currently sprouting up across Wisconsin.

 Here are a few of those local endeavors: